electron/electron/docs/api/system-preferences.md

 **Important:** In order to properly leverage this API, you [must set](https://developer.apple.com/documentation/avfoundation/cameras_and_media_capture/requesting_authorization_for_media_capture_on_macos?language=objc) the `NSMicrophoneUsageDescription` and `NSCameraUsageDescription` strings in your app's `Info.plist` file.
 The values for these keys will be used to populate the permission dialogs so that the user will be properly informed as to the purpose of the permission request.
 See [Electron Application Distribution](https://electronjs.org/docs/tutorial/application-distribution#macos) for more information about how to set these in the context of Electron.

 This user consent was not required until macOS 10.14 Mojave, so this method will always return `true` if your system is running 10.13 High Sierra or lower.

+### `systemPreferences.getAnimationSettings()`

+Returns `Object`:

+* `shouldRenderRichAnimation` Boolean - Returns true if rich animations should be rendered.
+Looks at session type (e.g. remote desktop) and accessibility settings to give guidance for heavy animations.
+* `scrollAnimationsEnabledBySystem` Boolean - Determines on a per-platform basis whether scroll animations (e.g. produced by home/end key) should be enabled.
+* `prefersReducedMotion` Boolean - Determines whether the user desires reduced motion based on platform APIs.

+Returns an object with system animation settings.